How To Lighten Dark Brown Hair Without Bleach

 • A convenient option for women with dark brown hair is to change the hair tone.
 Opt for a shade lighter than your natural hair color and gradually reduce the shade with further applications.

 • You can also change your hair color to a bright cool-toned shade like blue, purple, or green.
-These shades are typically produced through bleaching dark hair and then depositing color.
+These shades are typically produced through bleaching brown hair and then adding in color.
 Red is the exception and can easily be obtained on dark hair without using bleach.

 • Stick to your natural undertone when picking a hair color.
 Choose a lighter brunette shade as it will look more natural.